-There is a significant body of case law on the merely incidental test.
+There is a significant body of case law on the more than merely incidental test.
 This case-law has generally required a degree of artificiality or contrivance before the test can apply (see the decision of Woodhouse P in Challenge Corporation Ltd v Commissioner of Inland Revenue [1986] 2 NZLR 513 (CA)).
 In particular, the test has been held not to apply to ordinary commercial arrangements (i.e. arrangements undertaken for commercial purposes only).
 More information on the application of the merely incidental test is set out in the Commissioner's Interpretation Statement IS 13/01 Tax avoidance and the interpretation of sections BG 1 and GA 1 of the Income Tax Act 2007, paragraphs 395-438.

 An example of the application of section GB 54 is set out below.
-The facts of this example are loosely based the French Valueclick tax case, in which the non-resident was held not to have a PE under the French/Irish DTA (Sté Valueclick Ltd., n° 17PA01538 (CAA Paris, 9e ch., 1 March 2018)).
+The facts of this example are loosely based on the French Valueclick tax case, in which the non-resident was held not to have a PE under the French/Irish DTA (Sté Valueclick Ltd., n° 17PA01538 (CAA Paris, 9e ch., 1 March 2018)).
+France does not have an equivalent to section GB 54.